wimverstuyf/woo-eenvoudigfactureren/README.md

 ### About EenvoudigFactureren

-EenvoudigFactureren is an invoicing solution for Belgian entrepreneurs (Dutch only).
+EenvoudigFactureren is an invoicing solution for Belgian entrepreneurs.
 You can create a new account for free at [EenvoudigFactureren](https://eenvoudigfactureren.be/).

 ### Technical specifications